tnc-ca-geo/animl-base/README.md

 ```
 UUID=XXXXX-XXXXX-XXXXX /media/animl-drive ext4 nofail,noatime,auto 0 0
 ```
-5. Once the fstab file is saved, mount all drives by running
+5. Once the fstab file is saved, mount all drives by running.
+NOTE: if the drive is already mounted, unmount it first (`umount /dev/sda1` might do the trick).
 ```
 $ sudo mount -a
 ```